jeanwsr/mokit-doc-mdbook/src/chap4-5.md

 And assuming next you want to perform a PWPB95-D3(BJ) job using ORCA, then you can open the h2o_o.inp file and modify the ORCA keywords as
 ```
 !
-TightSCF RIJCOSX defgrid3 def2/J def2-TZVPP/C RI-PWPB95 D3BJ
+RKS TightSCF RIJCOSX defgrid3 def2/J def2-TZVPP/C RI-PWPB95 D3BJ
 ```
-Again there is no need to write the orbital basis set `def2-TZVPP`.
+Again there is no need to write the orbital basis set def2-TZVPP.

 To transfer MOs from ORCA back to Gaussian, see [4.5.31 mkl2fch](#4531-mkl2fch) and [4.5.32 mkl2gjf](#4532-mkl2gjf).